lwcreel/lwcreel.github.io/README.md

 # Welcome to lwcreel.github.io 👋
 ![Version](https://img.shields.io/badge/version-2.0.0-blue.svg?cacheSeconds=2592000)

 > This project houses my personal website and blog.
-It is built using SvelteKit, Postgres and Tailwind.
+It is built using SvelteKit, SQLite3 and Tailwind, which is prerendered to statically generate the final site.

 ### 🏠 [Homepage](lwcreel.github.io)